 A simple round, square or rectangular table will work just fine and easily accommodate dining as well as crafting, projects or homework.
 With so many of us working from home these days, this is an important consideration; just be sure you have adequate lighting, such as a stylish pendant suspended from the ceiling above the table to illuminate your workspace.

 Cozy, warm and intimate are the adjectives used most often in regard to banquette seating.
 Diners sit close to each other and share floor space when seated so opt for a table with a small footprint.
-A pedestal base works best for dining tables so no one hits their knees against the legs.
+A pedestal base works best for banquette seating dining room tables so no one hits their knees against the legs.